 Drunk driving is problem all year-round, but it’s an especially big problem over holiday periods.

-With the Fourth of July right around the corner, our Houston auto accident attorneys decided to examine Texas crash data to see whether, and to what extent, there is an increase in drunk driving crashes, injuries, and deaths over Independence Day.
+With the Fourth of July right around the corner, our research team examined Texas crash data to see whether, and to what extent, there is an increase in drunk driving crashes, injuries, and deaths over Independence Day.
 The results of our research is below.

 For complete details on the methodology used to gather and analyze this data, click here.